doubtfire-lms/doubtfire.io/source/articles/guides/2018-07-22-creating-and-managing-units.html.md

 ---

-To get started with creating and managing a unit in OnTrack, ensure your account is of the correct permission level, and log in to OnTrack.
+To get started with creating and managing a unit in Doubtfire, ensure your account is of the correct permission level, and log in to Doubtfire.

-1. After logging in to OnTrack, select *Administration* -> *Manage Units* from the menu on the top right menu.
+1. After logging in to Doubtfire, select *Administration* -> *Manage Units* from the menu on the top right menu.

   <img alt="Manage Units" src="/images/articles/staff/create-manage-units/manage-units.png" style="width: 700px; display:block; margin: 0 auto;"></img>
 2. Select *create unit*